jeffsslee/java-springboot-react-webAppTodo/README.md

 - Basic Auth
   Adding base64 base encoded string(id/pwd) to every http requests
   > [problems]
-  	Logout issue(Always Login action)
+  	Logout issue(No login action; every request is only for login)
   	Security issue(Handling with id/pwd)
   	Scaling issue (Every request need every auth; causing server overload)

 - Token base Auth
-  Encoded token is replied after the first login(with id/pwd) request; after then, only the token is attached to every request
+  The server reply the encoded token when receiving the first login(with id/pwd) request from client; after then, only the token is attached to every request from the same client.
   Security issue is resolved.
   > [problems]
     Scaling issue (Every request need every auth; causing server overload)